crosspeaksoftware/woo-address-book/readme.txt

 == Changelog ==

 = 1.5.0 =
-* Fix address saving for new addresses in the address book for WooCommerce 3.6.x due to a change in the save address process
+* Fix address saving for new addresses in the address book for WooCommerce 3.6.x due to a change in the save address process.
+* Fix handling of empty address books.
+No longer populate address books of all users on activate since we handle empty books now.

 = 1.4.1 =
 * Limit get_users to just returning IDs.
 Significantly decreases the amount of memory needed on activation on a site with many users. ([thanks pjv](https://github.com/hallme/woo-address-book/pull/40))